joaosabino98/Energy-Management-for-Smart-Homes/README.md

 ```

 ## General To-do
- * URGENT: ensure SchedulerManager() called in aps is the same as in main thread; if not possible, forgo serialization and switch back to non-django apscheduler

  * Check APScheduler support for storing jobs in db and resuming on restart (django-apscheduler) - DONE
  * Repopulate schedule daily (APScheduler decorator?) - DONE
  * Update priorities periodically (APScheduler decorator?) - DONE, requires better testing